Nathaliegerke/blog/_posts/2018-04-04-Places on My Bucket List.markdown

 ---

-<p>These are the places that's on my bucket list, not in order though but just places i want to visit.
+These are the places that's on my bucket list, not in order though but just places i want to visit.

 - Bali